Year-round Particle Pollution

 Particle pollution is a mix of very tiny solid and liquid particles in the air.
 "Year-round" refers to an annual average level that represents the concentration of particles day-in-and-day-out.
 Learn more about year-round particle pollution.

-Fifteen of the 25 cities with the highest year-round particle pollution reduced their levels, including 12 that reached or matched their lowest levels ever in 2013-2015.
-The 10 most polluted remain the only metropolitan areas in the nation that fail to meet the official national limits on annual fine particle pollution.
+Eighteen of the 25 cities with the highest year-round particle pollution reduced their levels, including 12 that reached or matched their lowest levels ever in 2014-2016.
+The 11 most polluted remain the only metropolitan areas in the nation that fail to meet the official U.S. national limits on annual fine particle pollution.
+However, all 25 failed to meet the more protective standards established by the World Health Organization.

-Twelve cities improved to their lowest levels of year-round particle pollution.
+Eleven of 25 most-polluted cities reached or tied their lowest average levels of particle pollution.